123outerme/Gateway-to-Legend/README.md

-# SDL-Seekers
+# Gateway-to-Legend
 A Puzzle-RPG hybrid game.
-More details soon, but in a nutshell it's remake/port of the TI-84+ game I made when I first started to get recognition as a novice programmer.
+More details soon, but in a nutshell it started as a remake of an earlier game I made that became it's own thing with its own ideas.
+The core gameplay involves solving puzzles, collecting money, and defeating bosses.
-The game was way too hard-coded, I promised map packs that I never released, and at least one level was always broken.
-Here to fix those problems, give it solid graphics, and make the puzzles interesting!